Are you looking for solo female travel trips?

 Western Europe is easy for the solo female traveler

-“Probably anywhere in western Europe.
+“Probably anywhere in western Europe are the best destinations for solo female travelers.
 I went to the UK last fall solo and it’s so easy to get around with trains, subway/metro/bus/tram in nearly every city, etc.

 Most of Europe is the same, although some places may be a little bit more hassle if you don’t speak the language.
 But places that cater to tourists always have people who speak English so it’s not a huge deal; just learn a few key phrases before you go.